PointsBet may be a new player in the sea of US sports betting, but the company has made quite a splash in a short time.

 PointsBet is an Australian-based bookmaker, which is a new player in the sports betting the scene.
 Initially launched in 2017, the company set its sights on the US market as states began sorting out their legal issues.

 New Jersey was its first point of entry.
 PointsBet launched in the Garden State in 2019 and quickly gained attention with its innovative offerings and intriguing promotions.
-The company has since opened in both Iowa and Indiana.
+The company has since opened in both Iowa and Indiana, and Colorado is up next.

 PointsBet isn’t stopping there.
 As the legal US sports betting market continues to grow, the company has designs on going along for the ride.
 While still a new kid on the block, PointsBet has managed to capture a good deal of attention and looks like it’s poised to continue doing so.